 There are several advantages to compressing files in Windows; one, in particular, is the ability to share large files online in a smaller package, and it also helps in saving bandwidth.
-Now, there are several programs available for compressing and encrypting files and documents, but today, we’re going to focus on a program that goes by the name, Zipware.
+Now, there are several free file compression software available for compressing and encrypting files and documents, but today, we’re going to focus on a program that goes by the name, Zipware.

 Zipware for Windows PC

 The file size here is just over 2 megabytes, which is smaller than some compressing programs out there.
 We never understand why some compressing programs need to have a size over 5 megabytes.

 After downloading Zipware, we should point out that it requires administrator rights to be installed and to run correctly.
 We like the fact that it gave us the option to add the program to the Windows Explorer context menu.
 Other similar programs left it up to the user to find the context menu option in the settings area.

 The program also allowed us to choose whether or not to make it the default go-to software for compressing and decompressing .ZIP files.

 Once we opened this program for the first time, we were taken aback because it is actually pleasing to the eyes.
 We can’t say the same about many compressing programs out there, although the looks of these applications do not matter much to the user.

 Zipware has nice looking round buttons at the top, and they are not small, so if you have a touchscreen computer, there should be little problem working with Zipware without a keyboard and mouse for the most part.